Iranian-Canadian engineers changing Canada through innovation

 He still marvels that in Toronto, the first concern of police and CN officials was for the protesters' safety.
 Mardukhi sent up a building stage to bring the exhausted protesters back down.
 Laughing, Mardukhi says that once the climbers were safely back, "all the TV cameras took pictures.
 And then the police took them for questioning!"

 "I do love this place," says Mardukhi.
-"On any day, I cross paths with 20 projects of different sizes in Canada and overseas but CN Tower is totally different.
+"On any day, I cross paths with 20 projects of different s in Canada and overseas but CN Tower is totally different.
 It was and still is a unique project.
 Canada presents itself from the CN Tower.
 Look at the foreign media.
 Whenever they want to talk about Canada, they show a shot of the CN Tower."